(Updated) “Piping Hot” Festival plans unveiled in Glasgow

 The National Piping Centre will host workshops and recitals, with Chris Armstrong, Bruce Gandy, Jack Lee, Willie McCallum, and Gordon Walker performing each afternoon.
 Open-air concerts in George Square will showcase internatioanl talent, including Finlay MacDonald, Scottish pipes, and Robbie Hannon, Uillean pipes, on the Monday; Kathryn Tickell, Northumbrian pipes, and Cristina Pato, Galicia, on Tuesday; Cristina Pato and Fred Morrison, Highland pipes, Wednesday; Jozsef Kozak, Hungary, and Na Tri Seadan Thursday; and Finlay MacDonald and Patrick Molard, Brittany, on Friday.

-Each day will see pipe bands perform in the square, as well as a “street activity” entitled “Pipe Idol,” which is designed to raise money for charity.
+Each day will see pipe bands perform in the square, as well as a “street activity” named “Pipe Idol,” which is designed to raise money for charity.

 “We will be inviting individuals or groups, the only rule being they must have some form of bagpipe in their line-up, to register for Pipe Idol,” said MacLeod.
 “This will be done through the piping festival Web site, which will be ready in a day or two.
 They will basically busk in Glasgow at various sites to be agreed with the City.
 The winner of Pipe Idol will be the individual or group who raises the most money for charity.
 The winner will receive a £500 prize.”

 An invitational solo piping competition will be held at the National Piping Centre the day after the World’s, featuring Jack Lee and Bruce Gandy (Canada); Jori Chisholm (USA); Willie McCallum, Angus McColl, Gordon Walker, Chris Armstrong and Iain Speirs (Scotland).
 Piper & Drummer Online originally broke the story of the new competition.